SagarKhond1/project/README.md

 with these parameters.
 Finally, we saved the model built by the Gradient Boost Algorithm.
 To enhance accessibility and user-friendliness, we created a local server using Flask in Python.
 Later, we deployed the model on an Amazon EC2 instance, ensuring continuous server operation.
-Technologies used in this project include pandas, matplotlib, seaborn, Amazon EC2 and Flask.# project
+Technologies used in this project include pandas, matplotlib, seaborn, Amazon EC2 and Flask.